The Royal Oak Photo

 I am deeply grateful to Pauline Blakemore (a Hopley descendant) for the brainstorming sessions needed to help identify these people.
 I am further indebted to Pauline for additional biographical information regarding the Hopleys and Furmstons.

-Since this article was published four years ago, the online newspaper archives have been trawled in an attempt to discover a newspaper front page that resembles what we can see in the main photo above.
+Since this article was published four years ago at time of writing, the online newspaper archives have been trawled in an attempt to discover a newspaper front page that resembles what we can see in the main photo above.
 Local newspapers, such as the Walsall Observer and the Lichfield Mercury were quickly eliminated from the enquiry because they did not feature photographs on their front pages at that time.

 However, a search of the Birmingham regional newspapers did yield a result.
 It is shown below.

-Comparing a relatively high resolution image of a newspaper front page with a blurred image that is, after all, the merest detail of a photograph is going to be almost impossible in any circumstances.
-The best that could be said is that there does at least appear to be a superficial resemblance.
-Moreover, the graphic above shows the only regional newspaper edition produced between July and September 1914 that displays a single, large photo in a central, upper position on its front page.
+Comparing a relatively high resolution image of a newspaper front page with an unclear image that is, after all, the merest detail of a photograph is going to be almost impossible in any circumstances.
+The best that could be said is that there does at least appear to be a fairly substantial superficial resemblance.
+Moreover, the graphic above shows the only regional newspaper edition produced between July and September 1914 that displays a single large photo in a central upper position on its front page.

 Design, image editing and programming are the work of the author.